ebarylko/my-haggadah/README.md

 ## Changing workflows

-If a workflow is changed, run `act pulll_request` to see if the change to the workflow works correctly.
+If a workflow is changed, run `act pull_request` to see if the change to the workflow works correctly.

 The container will be run without access to the local cache, leading to longer completion times.